krpalgithub/MavenBuild/README.md

 Use Maven Build first to create war file in Target folder.

-mvn clean package for user
+mvn clean package for devops engg user

 Artifact will be created in target folder.